Rajvi-Trivedi/Python-Visualizer/README.md

 The notebook includes:

+* Data loading and inspection
-* Data loading and preprocessing
+* Data cleaning and preprocessing
-* Exploratory data analysis
+* Grouping and aggregation
 * Multiple visualization techniques
-* Comparative and trend analysis
-* Insight interpretation
+* Analytical interpretation of results

 ---